-Felt also comes in some exciting new colors, most felts are coated in crushed slate shippings in 3 main colours:-
+Felt also comes in some exciting new colors, most felts are coated in crushed slate chippings in 3 main colours:-

-Do you have a large roof that just needs a new waterproof skin and an additional 30-35 years of expected lifespan without investing a huge amount?
-Do you have a building that would be vulnerable if the roof had to be stripped off?
+Do you have a garage or outbuilding roof that just needs a new waterproof skin and an additional 30-35 years of expected lifespan without investing a huge amount?

 Is your flat roof out of sight or does the appearance of felt not concern you as much as it does for some people?
 Are you carrying out other improvements and sensibly need to budget where possible?

 Felt roofs can often come in at a saving of up to 70% of the other flat roof systems we offer because on most projects the original roof doesn't have to be removed.
 A felt roof will give you a much lower cost per year than any other material on the flat roof market without any noticeable difference in performance or quality.